danielhou13/cogs402longformer/README.md

 ## Fake Clinical Notes

+We run through our notebooks using a small dataset of mock clinical notes.
 Our notebooks for the clinical notes dataset is in the folder `fakeclinicalnotes`.
 All notebooks for visualizations are in the folder `src/cogs402projecttestnotes` and the files to be used with T3-vis is in `t3-visapplication`.